taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Character designs: Asoka Morei, Iri, Minka Barbosa Oosou, Majhee Suh, Nova Jatobá, Jina Suh Barbosa, Maraba Barbosa Jatobá

-### Page 1
+### Chapter Title Page

 Min, Asoka, and Iri are in a tall tree, watching the Peacekeepers set up camp as the sky lightens.
 Min is standing out in the middle of a large branch and grips a smaller branch with so much fury that it breaks in her hand.
 Face streaming in tears, heart full of rage, she screams as she flings the broken stick in her hand down at the soldiers with all her might, growing spikes in her feet to keep herself locked to the tree branch, but the Peacekeepers have caused so much damage to the surrounding forest that no one notices that yet another broken branch falling violently onto their campsite; and the sounds of their generators drown out her furious cries.
 Asoka, head gear properly back on and once again fully camouflaged, clings fearfully to the main trunk of the tree, watching Asoka with wide eyes -- they see a beast, and they are afraid.
 Iri, also camouflaged, clings to Asoka's neck.

-### Page 2
+### Page 1

 In a quieter, more mature part of the re-grown forest, Min, dead-eyed and haggard after screaming herself hoarse, sits across from Asoka, on the outer edge of a branch, leaning into the tree and letting spikes in her back lock her in.
-She stares grudgingly at Asoka.
+She stares grudgingly at Asoka in the early morning light.

 Min: **"Entou, estranho, por que você traz esses bárbaros para minha floresta?"**